WeblateOrg/weblate/docs/api.rst

                    by default ``json`` and ``api`` are supported.
 The latter provides web browser interface for API.
     :query page: Returns given page of paginated results (use `next` and `previous` fields in response to automate the navigation).
+    :query page_size: Return the given number of items per request.
+                      The default is 50 and the maximum is 1000.
+                      For the `units` endpoints the default is 100 with a maximum of 10000.
+The default value is also configurable using the `PAGE_SIZE` setting.
     :reqheader Accept: the response content type depends on :http:header:`Accept` header
     :reqheader Authorization: optional token to authenticate as